denizsurmeli/random-graph-generator/README.md

 Generate the inputs by using `scripts/auto_generate.py`.

 ```
-python3 scripts/auto_generate.py n
+python3 scripts/auto_generate.py n k
 ```

-where `n` is the number of degree sequences to be generated.
+where `n` and `k` are the numbers of valid degree sequences and invalid degree sequences respectively,to be generated.

 On the project folder, make a new directory called `build` and go into it.
 After that run the command: